-- (13) Any administrator appointed under this Canon, his or her heirs, executors and administrators and estate and effects, shall from time to time and at all times, be indemnified and saved harmless out of the funds of the Incorporated Synod of the Diocese of Niagara from and against: - (a) all costs, charges and expenses whatsoever which such administrator sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against him or her for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him/her in or about the execution of the duties of the office of administrator; and - (b) all other costs, charges and expenses which he or she sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his or her own willful neglect or default. - (14) The Synod Council shall report on any acts of administration the next following regular meeting of Synod. - (15) Any person who is a member at the time the action is taken, of a parish or organization existing under the authority of the Diocese of Niagara, or of the Diocese, and who is affected by the appointment of an administrator pursuant to this Canon may appeal the decision to the Synod Council by letter addressed to the Executive Officer and delivered to him/her within fifteen days of the date of appointment.
+- (13) Any administrator appointed under this Canon, their heirs, executors and administrators and estate and effects, shall from time to time and at all times, be indemnified and saved harmless out of the funds of the Incorporated Synod of the Diocese of Niagara from and against: - (a) all costs, charges and expenses whatsoever which such administrator sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against them for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by them in or about the execution of the duties of the office of administrator; and - (b) all other costs, charges and expenses which they sustain or incur in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by their own willful neglect or default. - (14) The Synod Council shall report on any acts of administration the next following regular meeting of Synod. - (15) Any person who is a member at the time the action is taken, of a parish or organization existing under the authority of the Diocese of Niagara, or of the Diocese, and who is affected by the appointment of an administrator pursuant to this Canon may appeal the decision to the Synod Council by letter addressed to the Executive Officer and delivered to them within fifteen days of the date of appointment.
 Upon receipt of such notice the Executive Officer shall place the matter on the agenda of the next meeting of the Synod Council at which time the question of the appointment will be reheard with all persons interested having an opportunity to attend and make representations.
-The decision of the Synod Council on a rehearing shall be final apart from the provisions of paragraph 9 of this Canon. (new replacement, 1987)
+The decision of the Synod Council on a rehearing shall be final apart from the provisions of paragraph 9 of this Canon.

+(new replacement, 1987)